arikscherm/ari_schermer_teladoc_challenge/README.md

 ## Usage

 To run the tests
-  1. Clone the repo and cd into the ari_schermer_teladoc_challenge directory
+  1. Clone the repo and cd into the ari_schermer_teladoc_challenge/teladoc_challenge directory
   2. Run the test in CLI with '''bash python test.py''' or '''bash python3 test.py'''